njmittet/learning-kotlin/README.md

 isEven(7)
 ```

-The difference becomes clearer when we call functions that expects a functional interface, which often is the case when calling Java code from Kotlin:
+The difference becomes clearer when calling functions that expects a functional interface, which often is the case when calling Java code from Kotlin:

 ```kt
 // The functional interface declaration.